 Milwaukee has a multitude of ethnic neighborhoods and cuisines with a variety of dining experiences to show off its diversity.
 Many of the restaurants support each other, with breweries, butchers, cheese shops, etc. working together to create a sustainable food community.
 One restaurant not to miss is Morel in the Walker’s Point neighborhood.
 Everything here is locally sourced, creating a true farm to table restaurant.
 From the trout to the ribs, it all tastes delicious so you can’t go wrong with anything on the menu.

-Enjoy a savory or sweet breakfast
+Enjoy a savory or sweet breakfast in Milwaukee

 Start the morning with a filling breakfast at one of Milwaukee’s favorite spots, Engine Company No. 3 or Benelux Café.
 Engine Company No. 3 serves up dishes in a former fire house, with everything from Colombian eggs and beans to peanut butter and jelly french toast.
 Benelux Café serves Belgian/Luxembourg cuisine (hence the name), with favorites such as beignets and liège waffles.
 Neither restaurant will disappoint.